LucaMelis0/password-strength-classification/README.md

 2. XGBoost Classifier
 3. Neural Network (MLP)

-The used dataset is the Password Strength dataset from Kaggle.
-The dataset contains more than 650000 passwords with their corresponding strength level (from 0 to 2, depending on their reliability).
+The used dataset is the Password Strength Dataset from Kaggle.
+It contains more than 650000 passwords with their corresponding strength level (from 0 to 2, depending on their reliability).

 Once installed the requirements and retrieved the dataset, the program will extract the features from each password and